design: Carrie Moyer

-Answering the essentials.
-Who the heck were they?
+Sharing skills and answering the essentials.
+Who the heck were the Lesbian Avengers?
 What did they accomplish?
 How did they pull it off?

-Inspiring baby dykes, activists, and anybody who's ever dreamed of saving the world.
+The point?
+Inspiring and supporting baby dykes, activists, and anybody who's ever dreamed of saving the world.

 Project Elements